alexjporrasp/pykmip-demo/README.md

 This demo provides a sample file located in the files directory to test the encryption and decryption.

-The resulted encrypted file has its key uuid attached and is saved with the following name `helloworld_enc`.
+The resulted encrypted file has its key uuid attached and is saved with the following directory `files/helloworld_enc`.

 **Decrypt a previously encrypted file**